CalebPecka/bioiSeniorProject/README.md

 This plot shows us that 100% of the patients whose alpha diversity increased (n = 11) saw statistically significant improvements to SRS clinical classifications of ASD.
 100% of the patients whose alpha diversity decreased (n = 6) did change SRS classifications.
 Of the 11 patients whose microbiome alpha diversity increased, 4 of which saw major improvements to SRS scores, but 7 of the patients did not cross the SRS ASD threshold of 74.

 Finally, I mapped these different classifications according to the patient diet.
 No statistically significant observations were made.
+The study is limited because, while FMT oral treatment data is longitudinal, food consumption data is not longitudinal.
+This means our data has less statistical power than the multiple runs from each microbiome sequence.
+It would've also been nice to see if there's a longitudinal correlation between diet and increase of bacterial growth (increase in alpha diversity).
 ![food_group_boxplots_all_recovery_subsets](https://user-images.githubusercontent.com/57808677/163322246-bce6f488-5ddd-4607-b90d-e8b3aa179444.png)

 ![food_group_boxplots_microbiome_recovery](https://user-images.githubusercontent.com/57808677/163322257-9cc4f809-782e-47ca-b2ce-d9895b89a59d.png)